The one step fixed-lag particle smoother as a strategy to improve the prediction step of particle filtering: Simulation studies

 \section{Simulation studies}

 We compare numerically the PBPS to other filters on two space-state models where observability is weakly conditioned.
 The performance of the filters is compared using an empirical evaluation of the root-mean-square error (RMSE).
-We simulate $S$ independent trajectories $(X_{0:K}^{(s)},Y_{1:K}^{(s)})_{s=1:S}$ of the state-space models.
+We simulate $S$ independent trajectories $(X_{0:K}^{(s)},Y_{1:K}^{(s)})_{s=1:S}$ of the state-space models, where $K$ is the length of the chronological sequence of observations.
 For each simulation $s$, we ran $R$ times each filter $\FF\in\{$BPF, PBPS, APF, DMA-BPF, RS-BPF, RS-APF, RS-PBPS$\}$ and we compute the root mean squared error at time~$k$:

 where:

 is the numerical approximation of $\hat X^{(s)}_{k}=\E(X^{(s)}_{k}|Y^{(s)}_{1:k})$ by the filter $\FF$.
 We also compute the global root mean squared error:

 Note that for the EKF and UKF filters the summation over $r$ in \eqref{eq:simulation:2} is useless.